Asked if he was a pedophile, Sandusky said, "No."

 Two of the charity's top executives resigned over the weekend, as critics continued to question why they failed to stop Sandusky's work with children as soon as they learned of abuse allegations against him.

-And criticism of the district judge who released Sandusky on $100,000 unsecured bail has grown since it was learned she was a volunteer with Second Mile.
+And criticism of the district judge who released Sandusky on $100,000 unsecured bail has grown since it was learned she was a volunteer with the Second Mile.

-Jack Raykovitz, Second Mile's president for 28 of its 34 years, stepped down Sunday, saying he hoped his exit might help restore the community's faith in the charity.
+Jack Raykovitz, the Second Mile's president for 28 of its 34 years, stepped down Sunday, saying he hoped his exit might help restore the community's faith in the charity.

 The charity's general counsel, Wendell Courtney, also resigned.
 Former Philadelphia District Attorney Lynne M. Abraham will take his place and lead an investigation into the charity's response to abuse allegations, said board vice chairman David Woodle.